 Letter by Ollie Holman- MHS pupil

 We understand that the transition from Primary to Secondary education is a big change, and that the journey about to be embarked on by Year 6 pupils can be daunting.
-We work extremely hard to support pupils in navigating the transition into Milford Haven School, and in the coming weeks there will be various activities and virtual meetings which have been arranged to help prepare pupils and their families to join the MHS family.
+We work extremely hard to support pupils in navigating the transition into Milford Haven School, there are various activities and meetings which are in the school calendar to help prepare pupils and their families to join the MHS family.